Lead in cookware law

 Why is lead concerning?

-Lead is both a naturally occurring metal and a highly toxic chemical to people and wildlife.
+Lead is a naturally occurring metal that is highly toxic to people and wildlife.
 Lead exposure comes mostly from materials and products in and around our homes.

-Lead and lead compounds are widely detected in the environment, people’s bodies, and can impact children’s development.
+Lead and lead compounds are widely detected in the environment and people’s bodies, and can impact children’s development.
 There is no safe level of lead exposure for children.
 Race, income, and other related factors are connected to disproportionate exposure to certain demographics.

 Why did Washington pass this law?